bottler/PythonMisc/results/Readme.md

 These are stored in the STEPS table.
 The time for the first 10 steps (excluding the first) is remembered in the steps table.

+#### `results.addResultAttribute`
+Stores a value of an attribute for the run, which must not have a value already.

 Similar functions are also available in lua after something like this.
 ```
 results = require 'results'